 - Google BigQuery

-Here’s a small sample of Stitch’s integration offerings:
+Here’s a sample of Stitch’s integration offerings:

 (Image Source: Screenshot)